Chapter 33 : 32- The Nine Year Battle

 Harry made one final push towards the Ministry, dodging and blocking more hexes and curses then ever as he ran through the cleared entrance.

 The entire Atrium was already full of duellers and stray spells flew everywhere colliding and rebounding off the walls, adding to the chaos.
-One spell crashed into the Fountain of Magical Brethren and sent large chunks of the statues to the cracking floor beneath it.
+One spell crashed into the Fountain of Magical Brethren and sent large chunks of the golden statues to the cracking floor beneath it.

 Nearest to him, Hermione was duelling two at once, a Deathly Hallows sign dangling from both of their necks as they ducked and weaved around her.